rubinius/whitepaper-code-compute-cash/README.md

 Aspiring to a goal is not the same as attaining the goal.
 A moment's reflection hopefully convinces us that we should be dissatisfied with anything less than a _theory_ of applying information to build digital products in a competitive market.
 Whether we are making progress in that endeavor requires the scientific method.
 We form an explanation.[^2] We make predictions and test them.
 We extinguish incorrect beliefs[^3] and refine the explanation.
 Most of what we learn, we could not predict.[^4]

-The [web version](https://rubinius.gitbooks.io/whitepaper-code-compute-cash/content/) of this paper permits commenting, which is highly encouraged and appreciated.
-The paper is also available in PDF, ePub, and Mobi formats [at the GitBook website](https://www.gitbook.com/book/rubinius/whitepaper-code-compute-cash/details).
+This paper is also available in PDF, ePub, and Mobi formats [at the GitBook website](https://www.gitbook.com/book/rubinius/whitepaper-code-compute-cash/details).

 ---